sajal1123/project-3-crime-analyst-s/README.md

 https://observablehq.com/d/c867deaebd8238d6

 ## Objective
 We aim to perform an analysis of the traffic crashes that have taken place in the city of Chicago in 2021.
 To perform this analysis, we looked at the frequency distributions of various types of crashes and why/when they were caused.
 Building upon those observations, we identified the reasons for these crashes.
-We also briefly observed the aggregation of crashes by month.
+We also observed the aggregation of crashes by month.
+Further, we used interactive plots to examine the damaged caused by crashes, as well as their spatio-temporal distribution.

 ## Datasets
 For this project, we have used the following datasets: